sp18-interns/chirag-intern/07-March-2022/README.md

 # Second Half
 - Targeting to complete the Loops topic
-- Watch some video of for loop(udemy,Navin reddy_telusko)
+- Watch some video of for loop(udemy,Navin reddy_telusko) // At Home
-- Handson for loop
+- Handson for loop //At Home